d4wae89d498/cedilla20/README.md

 - [ ] *çc*          is a program that *takes (almost) same arguments as gcc*.
 Only arguments order may differ to respect current limitation of : $ çc [args] [file.c].
 It provides a dynamic macro and token system.
                     You may use it with libmatch, or you may implement an other string parser.
-- [ ] *ç*           is the standard library for the çc command, providing c-pre-processor implementations, along with a series of features desgined as *a C super-set*.
+- [ ] *ç*           is a standard library built with the çc command, providing c-pre-processor implementations, along with a series of features desgined as *a C super-set*.